uptonking/note4yaoo/note-style-design-system.md

   - A secondary color provides more ways to distinguish your product.
     - secondary color is optional, and should be applied sparingly
     - If you don’t have a secondary color, your primary color can also be used to accent elements.
-  - Secondary colors are best for:
+  - Secondary colors are best for
     - Links and headlines
     - Highlighting selected text
     - Selection controls, like sliders and switches